 We can, however, look at the prices you can expect to pay.
-We can also look at what you are likely to save and make by being part of the RHI scheme.
+We can also look at what you are likely to save and make by being part of the RHI scheme (closed to new applicants on 31st March 2022 and replaced with the Boiler Upgrade Scheme (BUS)).

 Heat pump prices

 The installation cost of heat pumps is high.
 The overall cost will depend on the size and the area needed for the installation.

 Ground source heat pumps are the most expensive of the heat pump systems.
 GSHPs cost anything between £18,000 and £30,000.
 This is due to the installation of the pipes under the ground.
 On an existing property the ground will need digging.
 This means it will cost more for an existing property than a newly built one.
 If used and installed correctly, they can save you money on your heating bills.